-The way that the beds are constructed, through layers of soil and ‘amendments’ (additions to the soil such as compost, etc) creates optimal, fertile soil which is well-draining and well aerated.
-This layering technique is also known as ‘lasagne gardening’ or ‘sheet mulching’, and it creates optimal growing conditions due to the fact the soil warms up more quickly, drains better, and doesn’t get as compacted.
+Raised beds make use of a layering technique is also known as ‘lasagne gardening’ or ‘sheet mulching’.
+This creates optimal growing conditions due to the fact the soil warms up fast, drains better, and doesn’t get as compacted.

-There is some overlap between “raised bed gardening” and “vertical gardening”, which is understandable since both make use of vertical space.
-The difference is really that raised beds take up horizontal space as well, and because the ‘lasagne layering’ that occurs with raised beds may or may not be utilised in vertical gardening.
+There is some overlap between “raised bed gardening” and “vertical gardening”.
+It’s understandable since both make use of vertical space.
+The main difference is that raised beds take up horizontal space as well.
+And then there’s that ‘lasagne layering’ that occurs with raised beds which might not be utilised in vertical gardening.

 Raised beds can be as multi-tiered as you like.
-Some are especially decorative, resembling fountains and pagodas, but simple tiered structures are the ideal, neat way to make use of your space.
-Here, tiers are arranged to suit square foot gardening.
+Some are especially decorative, resembling fountains and pagodas.
+But simple tiered structures are the ideal, neat way to make use of your space.

 These come as kits you can purchase, or you can construct one yourself.
 They’re literally child’s play to assemble.

-These very utilitarian inventions are especially useful for anyone with back problems and/or accessibility needs.
-Removes the backbreaking work that gardening can often represent.
+These utilitarian inventions are so useful for anyone with back problems or accessibility needs.
+They remove the endless bending work that gardening often involves.
 They can be purchased already constructed or are pretty simple to DIY.

-Containers on wheels are the perfect raised garden beds for renters, thanks to the portability.
-You can purchase a wheeled container, or construct one, or repurpose something like an old kitchen trolley.
+Containers on wheels are the perfect raised garden beds for renters, thanks to their portability.
+You can buy a wheeled container, or construct one, or repurpose something like an old kitchen trolley.
 Just make sure there’s good drainage.

-One for the DIY pallet lovers.
-And actually, if you have more pallets then you know what to do with, check out these ideas with pallet furniture.
+Pallet lovers who are handy with DIY will find pallets the perfect structure for a raised garden bed.
+And actually, if you have more pallets than you know what to do with, check out these ideas with pallet furniture.

 Even a small patio can accommodate raised garden beds.
 This is a super modern look for any inner-city courtyard.